ravidamrani/BLUESIGHT-SCANNER/README.md

 **BLUESIGHT SCANNER** is an advanced web security scanning tool designed for vulnerability assessment and basic penetration testing of websites and domains.

-The tool provides a fast and clear overview of a target’s security posture and helps identify common misconfigurations and potential security risks.
+It provides a fast, clear overview of a target’s security posture and helps identify common misconfigurations and potential security risks.

 ---